juan-domenech/javascript-notes/markdown-en/04-functions/README.md

 ###[parseInt()](https://developer.mozilla.org/es/Referencia_de_JavaScript_1.5/Funciones_globales/parseInt)

-`parseInt()` takes a value and tries to transform it in an integer If the transformation fails it returns `NaN`.
+`parseInt()` takes a value and tries to transform it into an integer If the transformation fails it returns `NaN`.
 `parseInt()` can take a second optional parameter that sets the numerical base of the number passed as first argument (decimal, hexadecimal, binary, etc…)

 ```javascript